Person kayaking in murky water, wearing a life vest.

 Photo: Jack Prosser

-Plan your nutrition for the race and test it out over several training sesions.
+Plan your nutrition for the race and test it out over several training sessions.
+There is plenty of advice and products on offer today that are geared to fuelling competitors in endurance events.

 Photo: Guy Dresser